-A business-only account can help you track income and expenses and help you implement a number of the following strategies.
-Open a business checking or savings account with your Employer Identification Number, or open a separate personal account if you’re a sole proprietor.
+A business-only account can help you track income and expenses and is useful in implementing several of the following strategies.
+Open a business checking or savings account with your Employer Identification Number or open a separate personal account if you’re a sole proprietor.

 Budgeting for a personal salary can help address a common challenge: varying cash flow.
 Set up an automatic transfer from a business bank account to your personal account, like a regular paycheck.
 This can also help you plan budgets and calculate taxes.

-It’s even more important to have a dedicated emergency fund as a freelancer.
-The typical advice of covering 6 months of expenses might need to be adjusted as well.
+It’s even more important to have a dedicated emergency fund when you're self-employed.
+The typical advice of covering three-to-six months of expenses might need to be adjusted as well.
 Given the varying nature of freelance income and more frequent tax requirements, you may want to keep an even larger buffer to cover potential slow months or unexpected expenses.